SailingSF/therapyjournal-hackathon/README.md

 All code is python and interface is the terminal.

+### Setup

+The therapy journal relies on having OpenAI 'Assistants' to prompt a user and store their journal context.
+The setup to create these assistantants is shown in the Jupyter Notebook 'assistant_creation.'
+Assistants can also be created in the [OpenAI Platform UI](https://platform.openai.com/assistants).
+Once assistants are created, the Assistant_id will need to be saved in the config.json file so that the code is looking at your assistants.

+Your OpenAI API key will need to be in the .env file, a sample is given here.

+The code takes care of creating new threads for users but those are stored in the patients.json file once created.

+The python packages used are all in the requirements.txt file.

+### Running Locally

+As an example and a demo you can run the agent interaction locally without the telegram bot to see how the assistants work and how the interaction between a patient/user and the assistant as well as how a professional therapist can use the system.

 To add a new patient run `python create_patient` which will prompt for the required fields to create a new patient.

 To run the program for a specific patient run `python assistant_test.py`.
 Follow the prompt to enter the `user_id` of the patient you want the assistant to prompt for a journal entry.
 The program finds if the user has a thread with the journaling assistant and creates one if they don't.